notHrishidev/8bCPU-Proteus/README.md

 # 8bCPU-Proteus
 8 bit CPU which can do 11 different operations with maximum two operands at a time.
 # Specifications
-1. All data is transfered and manipulated as 8 bit words
+1. All data is transferred and manipulated as 8 bit words
-2. 16 bit instruction word with 4bit opcode, and 3 operands each having a 4 bit address.
+2. 16 bit instruction word with 4 bit opcode, and 3 operands each having a 4 bit address.
 3. Can also load 8 bit data directly to the registers
 4. Faster operand fetching and least complex design using Dual-port memory.
 5. 16 general purpose 8 bit registers available to the user.